A woman was yesterday stopped from testifying against her husband accused of murder.

 Milka Njoki had just taken the witness stand to testify against Calvin Okoth and her sister Maryann Mumbi when High Court judge Joel Ngugi stood her down.
 Mr Okoth and Ms Mumbi are accused of killing rugby player Michael Okombe on November 4, 2014.

-In her testimony, Njoki narrated to court how her husband picked a quarrel with Okombe during her son's birthday party at their Kiamunyi home in Nakuru County.
+In her testimony, Njoki narrated to the court how her husband picked a quarrel with Okombe during her son's birthday party at their Kiamunyi home in Nakuru County.

 “The two were outside the house when a quarrel ensued.
 Okoth forced Okombe out of our home,” she said, describing her husband as a violent person.
 This prompted the judge to ask if the accused was her spouse.